-If you have the benefit of Comprehensive cover, it is usually recommended that you get your insurance company to repair your vehicle as soon as possible or compensate you accordingly if it needs to be written off.
-Most garages that insurers use provide courtesy cars whilst your vehicle is being repaired.
-If you decide to go into a private hire vehicle, be prepared for this claim to be challenged by the third party insurers especially if you hire a vehicle which is more extravagant than your original vehicle.
+Most garages that insurers use provide courtesy cars while your vehicle is being repaired.
+If you opt to hire your own car, the claim for this may be challenged by the third party insurers, especially if you hire a vehicle which is more extravagant than your original vehicle.
 You may also be challenged on the duration of the hire if it is unreasonable.
 You will have to reimburse the car hire company for any unpaid charges that the third party insurers successfully challenge.